Which animal poses the biggest threat to humans? Bears, maybe? Or sharks?

 Continue Reading Below

-Nah -- in North America, at least, it's Bambi.
+Nope -- in North America, at least, the answer is: Bambi.

 Ohio Insurance Institute spokesman Mitch Wilson says deer-vehicle collisions spike from October to January, the height of deer mating and migration season.
 "They're most active at dusk and dawn, from 5 p.m. to midnight, and 5 a.m. to 8 a.m.," he says.
 "Of course, those are times when cars are normally on the road, too."

 As many an unlucky motorist will attest, you don't necessarily have to run into a deer to be involved in a crash with one.
 "A lot of times, you may not hit the deer; the deer may hit you or leap onto your car.
 That happens in many, many cases," Wilson says.